ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

             cache_service_name: '%cache_pool%'
 ```

-!!! note "One cache pool for each Repository"
+!!! note "One cache pool for each repository"

     If your installation has several Repositories *(databases)*, make sure every group of sites using different Repositories also uses a different cache pool.